 [Related Article: How Oracle Embeds Machine-Learning Capabilities Into Oracle Database]

-When to use K-Means Classifier Machine Learning algorithm?
+When to use the K-Means Classifier Machine Learning algorithm?

-- When the values of K are relatively smaller, K-Means algorithm computes quicker in comparison with the hierarchical clustering for bigger set of variables.
+- When the values of K are relatively smaller, the K-Means algorithm computes quicker in comparison with the hierarchical clustering for a bigger set of variables.

 Applications of K-Means Classifier Machine Learning algorithm: